MorsalinKausar043/Yokoo-Bicycle-client-side/README.md

 ###### 3 .
 We have online payment options and we deliver within 3 days!!
 ###### 4 .
 We carry a 3 year warranty on each of our bicycles.
 ###### 5 .
 We import all our products from the Netherlands!
 ###### 6 .
-Users can book a package, cancel bookings, manage all bookings with approval and rejection.
+Admin can approve the order, add product, delete order and make another admin.
+Clients and admin must log in/register on this site.